 Refined wheat has been processed to remove the bran and germ – where the vast majority of oil, vitamins, minerals, nutrients and fiber are found.

 Much of the dietary fiber of wheat is found in the outer bran.
 The outer bran is missing in refined wheat, depleting the fiber content by up to 58%.
-(4) Whole wheat dietary fiber is minimally broken down in the small intestine and most is escorted into the large intestine, where it significantly augments the fermentation process and increases the production of short chain fatty acids (SCFA).
+(4) Whole wheat dietary fiber is minimally broken down in the small intestine and most are escorted into the large intestine, where it significantly augments the fermentation process and increases the production of short-chain fatty acids (SCFA).

 In one study, microbial fermentation with increased SCFA production reduced the exposure of potentially toxic compounds to the intestinal skin or epithelium, while also regulating insulin sensitivity and glucose levels.
 (4)